 The "New Synthesis" by Nicholas H. Barton, doi:10.1073/pnas.2122147119, PNAS, 26 Jul 2022.

 Genetics of adaptation by Kirsten Bomblies and Catherine L. Peichel, doi:10.1073/pnas.2122152119, PNAS, 26 Jul 2022.

 Mendel and Darwin by Andrew Berrya and Janet Browne, doi:10.1073/pnas.2122144119, PNAS, 26 Jul 2022.

 Neo-Darwinism: The Current Paradigm has comments on today's theory of evolution.

 "Synthetic chromosomes, genomes, viruses, and cells " by J. Craig Venter et al., doi:10.1016/j.cell.2022.06.046, Cell, 21 Jul 2022.

 31 May 2010 and 26 Mar 2016: More about Venter et al. and synthetic cells.
 The article says nothing directly about evolution, but I still found it revealing.
 First, a genomically engineered new sequence may be correct, but getting it to function is always difficult, because so many things can go wrong — especially in eukaryotic life.
 In nature, how would letting darwinian life simply take its course make those things go right?
 Besides, in nature, chancing upon a new functional sequence of only 100 nucleotides is astronomically unlikely to begin with.
 Better if the "new" sequence exists already, is delivered by HGT, and appropriate genomic software handles the implementation.
 Testing and optimization are still subject to neo-darwinian selection.
-But even with cosmic ancestry, evolution is still time-consuming and dicey.
+And even with cosmic ancestry, evolution is still time-consuming and dicey.